buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 We would like to setup crow braking on our plane.
 Left ail servo in Ch1, Right Ail servo in Ch8, left flap servo in Ch5, right flap servo in Ch6.
-Using switch 3 position SwC to control the mix.
+Using the three position SwC to control the mix.
 Normal aileron action occurs when SwC is in upper or middle position.
 Half flaps are deployed when SwC is in middle position.
 When SwC is in lower position, both ailerons move upward and full flaps are deployed